Marama Davidson: Sixth National Government, 2023–present

 The Green Party increased their Members of Parliament from nine after the 2020 election to fifteen after the 2023 New Zealand general election, including Davidson.
 This was the party's best election result ever.
-However, the election generally favoured right-wing parties.
-It is expected that, once negotiations are concluded, Davidson's Green Party will not be part of the government.
+However, a right-wing coalition government was formed, and the Greens joined the opposition.
 After official results were released, Davidson said the party would "lead the ongoing fight to eliminate poverty, honour Te Tiriti, protect nature, and build a climate-resilient future for our mokopuna".

 In late November 2023, Davidson assumed the Green Party's conservation, child poverty reduction, prevention of family violence and sexual violence, and social investment spokesperson portfolios.

 On 5 December 2023, Davidson was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

 In February 2024, Davidson introduced the Consumer Guarantees (Right to Repair) Amendment Bill, which would compel manufacturers to ensure that repair facilities and spare parts for their products are available in New Zealand.
 The bill passed its first reading in Parliament on 19 February 2025 with the support of the Green, Labour, Māori and New Zealand First parties.
 During the select committee phase, NZ First withdrew its support, meaning that Davidson did not have enough support to progress her member's bill further.
 On 22 October 2025, Davidson's Right to Repair bill was discharged after she arrived 20 seconds late to the debating chamber for its second reading.
 Consequently, Assistant Speaker Maureen Pugh discharged the bill from Parliament's agenda.
 Davidson later attempted to have the bill reinstated into Parliament's business agenda but was blocked by Government MPs.
 Davidson subsequently apologised to the bill's supporters for missing her speaking slot.

 Political views and positions

+Feminism

+Marama Davidson has a feminism rooted in mana wāhine, standing as a Māori woman first and foremost.
+She has been inspired by her grandmother, Patricia Broughton nee Hancy, American poet and activist Maya Angelou, and fellow Aotearoa / New Zealand Māori women leaders Metiria Turei, Eva Rickard, Titewhai Harawira, Te Puea Hērangi, Dr Leonie Pihema, Sina Brown Davis and Professor Mera Penehira.

+Marama Davidson became the first wāhine Māori / Māori woman to speak at the Oxford Union Debate.
+As part of the winning team, she opposed the notion "This House believes the sun should never have set on the British Empire", referencing her grandmother, Patricia Charlotte, who had been "beaten in colonial schools for speaking the only language she knew".

+Marama Davidson advocates transforming the economy to align with nature and community needs, saying that there is a connection of a patriarchal world to the exploitation of the environment and communities.
+She believes that "being a woman" means embracing one's feminine strength and spirit and connecting to Papatūānuku, with that feminine spirit not limited to cis-women.